ketpradh/stock-analysis/README.md

 ### Analysis of stocks:
 * Overall, the stocks of almost all companies performed really well in 2017 compared to 2018 with only one company, TERP having a negative yearly return in 2017.
 However, in 2018, most companies had negative yearly return, except ENPH And RUN.
-* Stock Comparison can be found here - [GitHub 1](https://github.com/ketpradh/stock-analysis/blob/main/Stock%20comparsion.PNG)
+* Stock Comparison can be found here - [Chart 1](https://github.com/ketpradh/stock-analysis/blob/main/Stock%20comparsion.PNG)
 * RUN became extremely profitable in 2018(from 5.5% to 84%, ~93% increase), TERP as well – (-7.2% to -5%) and total volume was higher.
 * The daily volumes of stocks traded was higher in 2017 than in 2018 for most companies.
 * For the period over 2017-2018: